turingschool/mod-0-project-fe/README.md

 # Mod 0 Project Guide - Front End

-This repository will guide you through the Mod 0 Project for the Front End program at Turing. **Read this page thoroughly** to find the instructions for getting your computer setup and getting started.
+This repository will guide you through the Mod 0 Project for the Front End program at Turing. **Read this page thoroughly** to understand the purpose and find the instructions for getting your project setup on your computer.

 Each section has a folder containing a `README.md` file with instructions and deliverables for the section, exercises, and reflections.
 You must complete all the exercises and reflections.